Estimated reading time: 5 minutes

 Finally, speak to [recent] graduates, current students, and even professors / faculty if you have remaining questions about the experience (you’re in the right place, here).
 The idea of “fit” is very real and can make or break your experience, so make sure you know what to expect:

 - While campus visits aren’t happening now, plenty of programs are creating virtual experiences that enable connection and exploration of your potential new school.
 Take full advantage and ask plenty of questions.

 - If you don’t immediately find someone from one of your accepted schools on MBAchic, reach out to us and we’re happy to make an intro, as we often do.

-Recent grads / current students out there: If you can review your own program for incoming / future candidates, please complete our one-page Business School Survey here (can keep you anonymous, if you wish).
+Recent grads / current students out there: If you can review your own program for incoming / future candidates and offer insights to help people decide between MBA programs, please complete our one-page Business School Survey here (can keep you anonymous, if you wish).

 In coming up with your target program list, you’ve already done the work to pare down (from infinite possibilities) to a short list.
 The acceptances you hold in your hand are institutions you already chose once, who now chose you back.
 They want you to join them — and represent them long after graduation.
 Remember that you are in a position of strength.

 Consider your options from these different angles, even if you need to map it out or put together a pro and con list.
 Do what is best for you, and only you.
 And don’t look back.